It is all fun and games until someone gets hurt. Florida is home to some

 - “Dudley Do-Right’s Ripsaw Falls” at Universal Studios

 - The “Rock ‘n’ Roller Coaster” at Hollywood Studios

 - “Popeye & Bluto’s Bilge-Rate Barges” at Universal

 Studios Islands of Adventure

 Aside from the potential danger of the thrill rides, amusement parks create

 numerous potentials for negligence that can lead to a “slip and fall” type of injury.
 These types of cases account for almost half of all

 personal injury lawsuits filed against amusement parks.
-These theme parks have a duty
+These theme parks have a duty to ensure

-liquid appears but they fail to remove it or warn visitors of the danger.
+but they fail to remove it or warn visitors of the danger.